Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Enjoy fresh Portuguese breakfast, before you’ll say so-long, farewell to our trip leaders and take a short bus ride into Porto, the hub of Portugal’s wine production and a cultural capital dripping with authentic charm.
-Your tour concludes at approximately 10:30 am at the Pestana Vintage Porto.
-Taxis are available to take you to central Porto hotels, the Porto train station, or the Porto airport – approximately 30-45 minutes depending upon traffic.
+Enjoy a fresh Portuguese breakfast before bidding farewell to your trip leaders and boarding a short coach ride to Porto—the heart of Portugal’s wine region and a cultural capital rich in authentic charm.
+Your tour concludes at approximately 10:30 a.m. at our Post-Tour hotel, Pestana Porto A Brasileira.
+Taxis are available from there to central Porto hotels, the train station, or the airport (a 30–45-minute drive, depending on traffic).

-Important: Flight departures from Porto prior to 1:00 p.m. are not recommended.
-If you depart earlier, you are responsible for your own transportation arrangements from the FeelViana Sport Hotel to Porto’s airport (approximately 45-60 minutes).
+Important: Flight departures from Porto before 1:00 p.m. are not recommended.
+If you plan to depart earlier, you are responsible for arranging your own transportation from the FeelViana Sport Hotel to Porto Airport (approximately a 45–60-minute drive).

 Included Meals: Breakfast